Magnetohydrodynamics predicts heavy-tailed distributions of axion-photon conversion: GRF models of the magnetic field

 The one-dimensional power spectrum $P_{\rm 1D}$ fully determines the statistical properties of the Gaussian magnetic field, and thus also those of the conversion ratio.
-Following the derivation in, e.g.~Ref.~\cite{Carenza:2021alz}, we determine the probability density function (PDF), $f_{P(\eta_a)}$, of the random variable $P_{a\gamma}(\eta_{a})$ in the ensemble defined by the Gaussian magnetic fields \cite{SM_GRF}.
+Following the derivation in, e.g.~Ref.~\cite{Carenza:2021alz}, we determine the probability density function (PDF), $f_{P(\eta_a)}$, of the random variable $P_{a\gamma}(\eta_{a})$ in the ensemble defined by the Gaussian magnetic fields (see App.~\ref{App:GRF} for GRFs and App.~\ref{App:nonG} for the non-Gaussian case).
 The resulting PDF takes a very simple, exponential form:

 This equation provides an ideal starting point to compare the predictions of GRFs to those of MHD simulations: we numerically extract the three-dimensional magnetic power spectrum from the MHD runs, and use this in Eqs.~\eqref{eq:1D3D} and \eqref{eq:exp} to determine the semi-analytical GRF prediction for $f_{P_{a\gamma}}$ at fixed $\eta_a$.
 We then compare this prediction with the empirical distribution of conversion ratios calculated from Eq.~\eqref{eq:Ppower} for the ensemble of trajectories through the MHD runs.